Become a Fan of Sirius Rocketry on Facebook!

 months.
 Now additional items will be coming to the store as well.

-I want to re-emphasize that the main focus of the Moldin' Oldies releases
+I want to re-emphasize that the main focus of the Moldin' Oldies

-in balsa or other materials.
-To try and make any of the other cones
+have been reproduced in balsa or other materials.
+To try and make any

-would be rather anti-productive and especially cost prohibitive.
-Most
+of the other cones would be rather anti-productive and especially cost

-via BMS or Semroc.
+in balsa either via BMS or

 Those that cannot be done so easily, those are the priority for us and

-those are the ones that we are offering first, and will be adding to
+those are the ones that we are offering first, and will be adding to in

-in the future.
+the future.

 In that light, the next cones to come to the store are the Scud nose